emiliacb/emilia-about/src/content/markdown/projects_en.md

 <a href="https://www.estudiosande.com/" target="_blank" > 🔗 Link</a>

-Developed the full webpage with server side rendering with focus in performance.
+Developed the full webpage with server side rendering in Next with focus in performance.
 Added a simple post system based in md files.

 ### Awkbit Homepage